David-Sharp-13/David-Sharp-13/README.md

 Electrical Engineering Student
 ------------------------------

 Howdy!
-I'm David Sharp, an electrical engineering student at Texas State University.
-I'm looking to pursue a Master's Degree in Electrical Engineering with a concentration in Biomedical Devices/Neuroengineering.
+I'm David Sharp, a former electrical engineering student at Texas State University.
+I'm currently pursuing a Master's Degree in Electrical Engineering with a concentration in Biomedical Devices/Electromagnetics at the University of Utah.
 My dream is to create a better life for people by combining my skills in electrical engineering and my interest in the human body.

-* 🌍  I'm based in San Marcos, TX
+* 🌍  I'm based in Midvale, UT
 * ✉️  You can contact me at [dsharpintexas7@gmail.com](mailto:dsharpintexas7@gmail.com)
-* 🚀  I'm currently working on [Robo Fetch Bot](https://github.com/David-Sharp-13/Senior-Design-Robo-Fetch-Bot)
+* 🚀  I'm currently working on [Machine Learning Neurological Disease Detection Using EEG Data](https://github.com/David-Sharp-13/Machine-Learning)
-* 🧠  I'm learning wireless communication systems and printed circuit board design
+* 🧠  I'm learning wireless communication systems and biomedical devices

 ### Skills